 - The decision to engage is made within 20 seconds

 - Captivate me and I’ll stay all day.
 If I leave it will be for the right reasons, knowing that your offer is not for me.
 Leaving for the right reasons is ok.
 Missing out completely means lost sales opportunity possibly forever.

 If this is how we Humans behave, what’s the impact on ads and content?

 - Ads connect quickly, especially when using emotional triggers.

-- Brand and creativity that drives likability is key.
+- Brand and creativity that drives likability are key.

 - Content that is rich and engaging can hold an audience.

 - Game of Thrones is a great example.
-Long-form content is engaging when it is produced well (ie has high production values).
-It does comes at a higher cost, but it does engage and work.
+Long-form content is engaging when it is produced well (i.e. has high production values).
+It does come at a higher cost, but it does engage and work.
 The budget balance is often the issue.